RTEMS/rtems-docs/c_user/task_manager.rst

 - a sequence of closely related computations which can execute concurrently with other computational sequences.

-From RTEMS’ perspective, a task is the smallest thread of execution which can compete on its own for system resources.
+From RTEMS' perspective, a task is the smallest thread of execution which can compete on its own for system resources.
 A task is manifested by the existence of a task control block (TCB).